pjotrp/gnu-install-bin/README.md

 All installer related files are in the ./installer/ directory.

+## Strategies

+There are three strategies for patching binary files.

+### Fit strategy

+The universal one is *fit* which replaces guix paths with an alternative.
+Example

+Found @512:     /gnu/store/qv7bk62c22ms9i11dhfl71hnivyc82k2-glibc-2.22
+Replace with    /gnu/tmp/hello/glibc-2.22-qv7bk62c

+This works for elf files and all interpreted script files, such as from bash and Ruby.
+It will not work for a number of compiled files, such as JAVA byte code and Python pyc, unless we add support in the future.
+If the installer encounters such a file it will bail out.

+### Expand strategy

+The second strategy is essentially the same as the *fit* strategy, but it will ignore the items it can not expand, say in compiled Python .pyc files where the stored path is not zero terminated.
+It will emit a warning instead.

+### Fixed strategy

+The third and, arguably, safe strategy is *fixed* where all GNU path references are patched with the exact same length.
+Example:

+Found @512:     /gnu/store/qv7bk62c22ms9i11dhfl71hnivyc82k2-glibc-2.22
+Replace with    /gnu/tmp/hello/glibc-2.22-qv7bk62c22ms9i11dhfl71hnivyc

+You can see we swap the hash position and start 'eating' the path from the end all the way down.
+The upside is that this should work across almost all files, unless the path is stored in unicode or scrambled in some way.
+The downside of the fixed strategy is that a prefix can not grow beyond the size of the one in the store.
+Also every store path may look a bit different between installs.

+### What strategy to choose

+The person who writes the installer is responsible for choosing the strategy - the strategy is set in the install.sh script.
+For many packages the *fit* or *expand* strategy may work fine.
+When they do not work use the *fixed* strategy.
+The GNU store path is reasonably long, so for most cased fixed size patching will work fine.

 ## Requirements

 Minimal Linux system containing common basic utilities bash, dd, grep and strings.

-Static versions of ruby and patchelf are included.
+Static versions of ruby, guix-relocate and patchelf are included.

 Root access is *not* required!

 ## Known issues

-1. Internationalization (i8n, locales) is not working
+1. Internationalization (i8n, locales) is not yet working
-2. If the prefix is too long the installer will stop
+2. If the prefix is too long the installer will stop in the *fit* and *fixed* strategies and *expand* may lead to unpredicted behaviour.
+Safest to keep the prefix within range.
-3. Rewriting some binary file non-elf formats may not (yet) work
+3. Rewriting some binary file non-elf formats may not (yet) work for *fit* and *expand* strategies.

-Currently, in binary files, the patcher works back stripping characters until it finds a valid file path.
-This may be a bad idea.
+Currently, for the *fit* and *expand* strategies in binary files, the patcher works back stripping characters until it finds a valid file path.
+This may not always be a good idea.
 We'll have to take it case by case.

 ## Security